jean/sane_plone_addon_template/README.rst

 ----------------------------------------------

-Old Zope 2 customization methods that use the Zope Management Interface are seriously limited and rarely fulfill even of your development needs.
+Old Zope 2 customization methods that use the Zope Management Interface are seriously limited and rarely fulfill even half of your development needs.
 The ``youraddon`` template, however:

 * Provides the full power of Python: